clubdeck/clubdeck.github.io/index.md

 # Release notes

+## Version 1.3.0

+* Added RSVP bell for events
+* Added timetamp feature for recording / streaming
+* Added Discord mod chat option
+* Updated login form to better mirror Clubhouse
+* Added accessibility labels to room users and speakers counts
+* Fixed minor display bug on events page
+* Fixed minor audio bugs when recording

 ## Version 1.2.9

 * Minor bug fixes

 ## Version 1.2.8

-* Added room search in real-time to search users by name or bio
+* Added in-room search to filter users by name or bio in real time
 * Added a button to display users followers count in a room
 * Added a button to mute everyone on stage when things become uncontrollable :)
 * Added a hands raised counter and shortcut in the right hand side room controls (useful for polls!)